-Background
+I: Background

 Inhalant anesthetic gases (e.g., isoflurane, halothane, sevoflurane, desmoflurane etc.) are halogenated gases that are typically clear, colorless, highly volatile liquids at normal temperature and pressure.
 Exposure to these substances occurs when vapors escape into the work environment during the anesthetic administration process.

 As waste anesthetic gases possess very poor warning properties, odor is not an adequate indication of overexposure.
-Long-term exposure to waste anesthetic gases has been linked to various health hazards such as genetic mutations, cancers, spontaneous abortions, hepatic and renal disease and psychomotor changes in humans.
+Long-term exposure to waste anesthetic gases has been linked to various health hazards such as genetic mutations, cancers, spontaneous abortions, hepatic and renal disease, and psychomotor changes in humans.

-Related Policies and Guidance
+II: Related Policies and Guidance

 - Policy 529-251: Policy on Training of Animal Users

-Policy Statement
+III: Policy

 For all other inhalant anesthetic gases, investigators are to consult with EH&S for guidance on personnel training and proper use and maintenance of equipment.

-Effective: 10/23/1993; Policy 529-304: Inhalational Anesthesia Vaporizer Preventative Maintenance, effective 4/2/2012, was added in the version approved on 8/16/2021
+Approved on: 10/23/1993; Policy 529-304: Inhalational Anesthesia Vaporizer Preventative Maintenance, effective 4/2/2012, was added in the version approved on 8/16/2021, Reviewed on: 07/13/2026